accaderi/RAG-chatbot-with-gemini/README.md

 ### 2. Conversational Memory

-The chatbot can understand follow-up questions (e.g., "tell me more about that").
+The chatbot can understand the context of a conversation and answer follow-up questions (e.g., if you ask about a project and then say, "tell me more about it," it knows what "it" refers to).

-*   **How it Works:** The frontend (`script.js`) maintains the full conversation history in the browser's `sessionStorage`.
+*   **How it Works:** The frontend (`script.js`) maintains the full conversation history in the browser's `sessionStorage`, making it persistent through page reloads.
 For efficiency, only the last 6 turns of the conversation are sent to the backend with each new query.
 *   **Resetting:** A "New Chat" button in the UI allows the user to clear the session history and start a new, fresh conversation.
+*   **Learn More:** The chatbot uses a sophisticated "Smart Retrieval Pipeline" to handle follow-up questions and avoid repetition.
+You can read a detailed, step-by-step explanation of this process in the **[Conversational Memory & The Advanced RAG Pipeline](#conversational-memory--the-advanced-rag-pipeline)** section below.

 ### 3. Interactive Navigation Links